momentum-xyz/docs/docs/create-your-odyssey/create-your-odyssey.md

 # Create your Odyssey

 In order to get started to need to follow these steps:
-1. Make sure you have a polkadot{.js} wallet
+1- Make sure you have a MetaMask or a Polkadot{.js} wallet 2- Create your Odyssey
-2. Mint your Odyssey as an NFT
-3. Done 🥳
+3- Done 🥳